 Axillary hyperhidrosis is the medical term used for excessive armpit sweating.
 We all experience some sort of armpit sweating, but about 1% of the population have axillary hyperhidrosis.
 Axillary hyperhidrosis involves extreme dripping sweat from the armpit area.
 This type of excessive armpit (axillary) sweating is resistant to all types of deodorants and odor controlling medications.
 In some cases, the excessive axillary sweating can be accompanied by the more common condition of palmar hyperhidrosis.
 This condition is also known as excessive hand sweating.

-Axillary sweating or excessive armpit sweating as an isolated type of excessive sweating presents surgeons a somewhat complicated and difficult issue.
-The sweat glands in the armpit area are made of two types of sweat glands; Apocrine and Eccrine glands.
+Axillary sweating or excessive armpit sweating as an isolated type of excessive sweating can present surgeons with a complicated or difficult issue.
+The sweat glands in the armpit area are made up of two types of sweat glands; the Apocrine and the Eccrine glands.

 Attempts to control excessive armpit sweating should always begin with conservative measures (Sweat Block, Maxim, Drysol, Odaban, Drionic, Botox and others).
 In cases of severe excessive armpit sweating, those conservative measures are not always useful in relieving symptoms.

-Based on his extensive experience Dr. Reisfeld believes that a very thorough explanation is needed in order to help people suffering from excessive armpit sweating understand their surgical options.
+Based on his extensive experience, Dr. Reisfeld believes that a very thorough explanation is needed in order to help people suffering from excessive armpit sweating.
+He believes that a better understanding can also help with their options, including a surgical one.

 Surgical Solution for Excessive Armpit Sweating

-It should be understood that isolated surgical procedures for excessive armpit sweating provide great results but almost never provide a 100% solution.
-There are basically two main surgical methods to stop excessive armpit sweating.
-In the past excision of the skin in the armpit area provided a solution but it was associated with scarring and sometimes slight movement limitations.
-Even with this method the success rate was never 100%.
-The next method which is called axillary suction currettage provides an equal success rate to the older excisional method but with a improved recovery, extremely small scars and no loss of the hair bearing area.
+It should be understood that isolated surgical procedures for excessive armpit sweating provide great results.
+However, this is not a 100% solution.
+There are two main surgical methods to help stop excessive armpit sweating.
+In the past, excision of the skin in the armpit area has been used as a solution.
+However, this procedure was associated with scarring and sometimes slight movement limitations.
+Even with this method, the success rate was never 100%.
+The other method, known as axillary suction curettage, provides an equal success rate to the older excisional method, but with an improved recovery.
+This procedure also has the benefit of extremely small scars, and no loss of the hair in the underarm area.

 Axillary Hyperhidrosis (Armpit Sweating) – Why ETS is not recommended: